Sous Vide Pork Tenderloin

 • Thyme.
 Use a few sprigs of fresh thyme to make the pork aromatic.

 • Shallots.
 Sliced onions add a mild flavor to the pork.
 You can omit them if you want to or use white onion instead.
-This onion variety yields a more mild flavor, but you can use. white or yellow onion if that is all you have on hand.
+This onion variety yields a milder taste, but you can use white or yellow onion if that is all you have on hand.

 • Butter.
-To sear the pork after cooking it in the sous vide machine.
+To sear the pork at the end.
 You can use olive oil or another cooking oil, but let’s be real- butter tastes better.

 • Kosher salt and black pepper.
 To taste.